Photo by Cale Green · Source

 Oklo is building Alaska's first small modular reactor at Eielson Air Force Base, with construction starting in 2027 and commercial operation targeted for 2030.

 The project will begin NEPA activities and NRC licensing submissions in June 2026, with site work starting in 2027.
-Major building construction is planned for 2028, with fuel fabrication activities beginning in parallel.
+Major building construction is planned for 2028.
 The company is targeting commercial operation in 2030.

 Construction is expected to create over 300 jobs during build-out and 70 to 80 permanent positions once operational.
-The reactor will be located at the Spruce Lake area on the base, a site that has already undergone prior clearing activity to minimize environmental and habitat impact.
+The reactor will be located at the Spruce Lake area on the base.

 The technology is based on proven fast reactor design with 400-plus cumulative reactor years of global operating experience.
-A video narrator explained the design is based on proven U.S. fast reactor technology, building on the legacy of the EBR-2 reactor, which operated successfully for 30 years.
+The design builds on the legacy of the EBR-2 reactor, which operated successfully for 30 years.

 Unlike traditional nuclear plants, the Aurora Powerhouse does not require massive cooling towers or large bodies of water.
-Its small and simple design allows for compact footprint, lower material use, and strong inherent safety characteristics through operation at atmospheric pressure with a very high boiling point coolant.
+Its design allows for compact footprint, lower material use, and strong inherent safety characteristics through operation at atmospheric pressure with a very high boiling point coolant.

 Oklo founders Jacob DeWitt and Caroline Cochran identified rural Alaska as a primary market for advanced nuclear technology early in the company's development.
 The company worked with Launch Alaska about seven years ago to explore bringing advanced nuclear to rural communities.